 You should plan on purifying your water in almost all locales.
 You can buy water purification tablets but they can also disrupt the natural bacteria in your digestive system.
 You can also now get mini-UV sterlizers called SteriPens http://www.steripen.com

-I've used them camping and trekking in Southeast Asia, the Pacific Islands and the mainland USA and am happy with them. about 6 years ago
+I've used them camping and trekking in Southeast Asia, the Pacific Islands and the mainland USA and am happy with them. over 6 years ago

 I always take puritabs, but have never used them.
 I get the lodge to boil water each evening for me which they put into my Sigg bottle - it acts as a hot water bottle in my sleeping bag as well, then is cool enough to drink the next day.

 I have heard of the "steripens", but have never used them.

-Regarding water, do not even use the unsterilised water to brush your teeth, unless you want to risk visiting the toilet regularly for a few days! about 6 years ago
+Regarding water, do not even use the unsterilised water to brush your teeth, unless you want to risk visiting the toilet regularly for a few days! over 6 years ago

 There is also the option of these:

 15nm filter bottles that filter out all bacteria and viruses.
 Bit expensive but you could also take 4 replacement filters and give the bottle away to a school or something there :)

-Ordering from the UK might also be an option because the cost in Aus is about $100 above the converted amount. about 6 years ago
+Ordering from the UK might also be an option because the cost in Aus is about $100 above the converted amount. over 6 years ago

 I definitely recommend the Steripen.
-It may seem expensive, but you would end up spending much more on bottled water over the course of a trip... plus you're not throwing away lots of plastic bottles... also though, during trekking season on the more popular treks they have set up water-refill stations that have purified water. about 6 years agoAnswered by J via WorldNomads.com
+It may seem expensive, but you would end up spending much more on bottled water over the course of a trip... plus you're not throwing away lots of plastic bottles... also though, during trekking season on the more popular treks they have set up water-refill stations that have purified water. over 6 years agoAnswered by J via WorldNomads.com

 Why do you want to take metal bottles versus plastic? over 5 years agoAnswered by Claudia via Travellr.com